-The overall mission of Baylor's commercialization teams is two-fold: to maximize the impact of the research enterprise at Baylor College of Medicine by supporting the development and commercialization of the College’s intellectual property assets into products and services that benefit the public, and to foster the development of a culture of entrepreneurship where commercialization is viewed as a natural extension of the College’s research activities.
+The goal of Baylor College of Medicine Ventures (BCM Ventures), Baylor's commercialization team, is two-fold: to maximize the impact of the innovative enterprise at the College by supporting the development and commercialization of the Baylor’s intellectual property assets into products and services that benefit the public, and, to foster the development of a culture of entrepreneurship where commercialization is viewed as a natural extension of the College’s mission.

 Commercialization Network at Baylor College of Medicine